 Income for Catholic Worker houses can come from outside jobs held by members or by cottage industries developed by the community, but most houses survive on donations.
 Every Catholic Worker house can use donations of money and/or specific items like food, clothing, etc. Most can also use volunteers from the surrounding community to help with the work.
 If you feel called to do something about poverty and homelessness in your community, your local Catholic Worker house would be a great place to start.

-You can find Catholic Worker communities using the search functions below; for more search and browsing options, view the main Directory of Catholic Worker Communities page.
+To find Catholic Worker communities, view the main Directory of Catholic Worker Communities page.